reactive-python/reactpy-django/docs/src/about/code.md

     Some of our development dependencies require a C++ compiler, which is not installed by default on Windows.
 If you receive errors related to this during installation, follow the instructions in your console errors.

-    Additionally, be aware that ReactPy Django's JavaScript bundle is built within the following scenarios:
+    Additionally, be aware that ReactPy-Django's JavaScript bundle is built within the following scenarios:

     1. When `pip install` is run on the `reactpy-django` package.
     2. Every time `python manage.py ...` or `nox ...` is run